HershyX/Study-Flow/README.md

 The application is built using HTML, CSS, and JavaScript, and stores all data locally in the browser using LocalStorage, so it runs without any backend or database.

-Features:
+Features

 Study progress dashboard

 Daily study goal tracking

 Subject management with weekly targets

 Real-time study session timer

 Pomodoro focus timer

 Task management with priority levels

 Study session history

 Study streak tracking

-Technologies Used:
+Technologies Used

 HTML

 CSS

 JavaScript

 LocalStorage

-How to Run:
+How to Run

 Download the project files.

 Keep index.html, styles.css, and script.js in the same folder.

 Open index.html in any browser.

-Project Structure:
+Project Structure
 index.html
 styles.css
 script.js